en español

 2-1-1

-Call Texas Health Steps toll-free, Monday through Friday, at 1-877-847-8377 (1-877-THSTEPS) for help finding a dentist or getting a dental checkup.
+Call Texas Health Steps at 1-877-847-8377 (1-877-THSTEPS) for help finding a dentist or getting a dental checkup.
+They are available Monday through Friday.

-Low-income pregnant women may be eligible for Medicaid health-care benefits.
+Low-income pregnant women may be eligible for Medicaid health care benefits.
 These benefits are available during pregnancy and up to 2 months after the baby’s birth.
 Dental benefits may also be available through your Medicaid managed care health plan.
 Check your health plan to see if it includes dental benefits.

 Case Management for Children and Pregnant Women can help pregnant women at high-risk for health problems during their pregnancy.
 If you have Medicaid, contact a case manager in your region to see if you are eligible for services.
 A case manager can help you find dental services.